AnHosu/iot_poc/greengrass.md

 sudo ./greengrassd start
 ```
 Greengrass Core will need to be running on your device in order to establish a connection between Core and the cloud.
 You can walk through the [AWS hello world cases](https://docs.aws.amazon.com/greengrass/latest/developerguide/module3-I.html) to familiarise yourself with Greengrass.
 We are going to do many of the same things in this demonstration but in a slightly different order and using our hardware setup instead of simulated devices.
-# Connecting a Thing to Greengrass Core
+# Build a Greengrass Group
 During the setup, we created a Greengrass Group.
 The Group will eventually consist of one core device (in our case the Pi) and all the things (e.g. our sensors) associated with the core.
 Right now our group only consists of the Core device.
 We need to associate our thing, the sensor, with the core.
 To do so, we follow the [guidelines](https://docs.aws.amazon.com/greengrass/latest/developerguide/device-group.html "register a thing in Greengrass"), and go to AWS IoT > Greengrass > Groups, choose the group we just created, go to Devices, and click "Add Device".
 The creation procedure is similar to the procedure for any other Thing registered in AWS IoT.
 Indeed, after registering the device, you will be able to find it under the AWS IoT > Manage tab.
 The key difference here is that the device is associated with the core device.<br>

 <div align="center">